 - zero-power CSI reference signals, where the positions of the CSI reference signals are given by clause 6.10.5.2.
 The configuration for zero power CSI reference signals is

-- obtained as described in clause 6.10.5.2 unless other values are provided by clause 9.1.4.3 in TS 36.213 [4], and
+- obtained as described in clause 6.10.5.2 unless other values are provided by clause 9.1.4.3 in MFA TS 36.213 [4], and

 - obtained by higher-layer configuration of up to five reserved CSI-RS resources as part of the discovery signal configuration following the procedure for zero-power CSI-RS in clause 6.10.5.2.